 Le Roy Central School District Food Service believes that the quality of food that students have available to them during the school day and the quality of attention they receive when purchasing their lunches makes a difference in not only their day but also in their overall school experience.
 Both Wolcott Street School and the Junior Senior HIgh School offer nutritious breakfast and lunches that meet the USDA standards for a well rounded meal.

-This school year we will be transitioning to using the nutrislice platform for our menu planning and posting.
+This school year we will continue to use the nutrislice platform for our menu planning and posting.
 This is a user friendly program that will allow families to view live updated menus.
-Menus are subject to change, and the supply chain shortages from last year are expected to continue in the 2022/2023 school year.
+Please note that all menus are subject to change.
 Fortunately any changes we need to make to our menu can now be updated live.
 Please spend a few minutes exploring the website.
-There are many options to filter for carbohydrates, allergens, vegetarian, etc. (This will be a work in progress our initial year).
+There are many options to filter for carbohydrates, allergens, vegetarian, etc. (We will continue to add more nutrient specifications through out the year).
 All menus are printable from home, and their is an available app so that the menus will be at your fingertips.

-The USDA Waiver allowing all meals in schools to be served at no cost will expire at the end of Summer 2022.
-Breakfast and lunch will still be available to all students; however, they will not be free for all students.
-Families will need to complete a Free and Reduced Price Meal Application to qualify for a free meal.
-Applications can be accessed online using the link on our foodservice webpage, and a paper copy of the application will be mailed home in the 2022/2023 school calendar.
+The USDA Waiver allowing all meals in schools to be served at no cost expired at the end of Summer 2022.
+Breakfast and lunch are available to all students; however, they will not be free for all students.
+Families with children who attend the Junior High School will need to complete a Free and Reduced Price Meal Application to qualify for a free meal.
+Applications can be accessed online using the link on our foodservice webpage, and a paper copy of the application will be mailed home in the 2023/2024 school calendar.
 If you need help accessing an application please contact Melissa Saunders or either school office.

 Meal Charge Policy